jabl/vaspview/README.rst

 - Supposedly element rendering is faster if the indices are GL_UNSIGNED_SHORT rather than GL_UNSIGNED_INT.
-Since it's easy to have more than 2**64 vertices, this would imply batching and sorting the vertices etc.
+Since it's easy to have more than 2**16 vertices, this would imply batching and sorting the vertices etc.

 - http://www.sci.utah.edu/~bavoil/opengl/vbo/batching/

 - Replace builtin GLUT-based widget toolkit with Qt?

+- Better use of RAII, per 'good' C++ style.
+This is, unfortunately, tedious as currently object ownership and lifetimes are not very clear.